-As outlined in Section 11(d), the Applicant compiled a list of wildlife species, including federally and state listed species, based on site-specific correspondence, review of publicly available database queries, and direct observations made on-site.
+As outlined in Exhibit 11(d), the Applicant compiled a list of wildlife species, including federally and state listed species, based on site-specific correspondence, review of publicly available database queries, and direct observations made on-site.
 A description of potential impacts to state listed endangered, threatened, and special concern species is provided in Exhibit 12.
-As discussed in Section 11(b) and shown in Figure 11-1, many of the potential impacts to wildlife and wildlife habitat associated with the construction and operation of the Facility (62%) will occur in terrestrial cultural communities (e.g., agricultural, plantation, and disturbed/developed communities).
-Impacts to other plant communities within the Study Area represent 38% of total anticipated impacts.
+As discussed in Exhibit 11(b) and shown in Figure 11-1, the majority of the potential impacts to wildlife and wildlife habitat associated with the construction and operation of the Facility (90%) will occur in terrestrial cultural communities (e.g., agricultural, plantation, and disturbed/developed communities).
+Impacts to other plant communities within the Study Area represent 10% of total anticipated impacts.

 Terrestrial cultural communities generally provide limited, marginal, and/or seasonal habitat for wildlife due to the regular modification of land by human activities, such as tilling, applying agrochemicals, planting, cultivating, mowing, harvesting, and logging.
 Active fields of row crops, such as corn and soybeans, typically provide marginal habitat for wildlife species, as these habitats are often too disturbed for nesting and breeding to be successful.
-Depending on the extent and frequency of site disturbance, hay fields and pastureland can provide habitat for wildlife such as grassland birds and small mammals However, practices such as cutting hay earlier, mowing more frequently, and using high-speed disk mowers often result in wildlife mortality and/or nest loss (Hyde and Campbell, 2012).
+Depending on the extent and frequency of site disturbance, hay fields and pastureland can provide habitat for wildlife such as grassland birds and small mammals.
+However, practices such as cutting hay earlier, mowing more frequently, and using high-speed disk mowers often result in wildlife mortality and/or nest loss (Hyde and Campbell, 2012).
 Spruce/fir plantations are generally composed of introduced softwood monocultures with limited wildlife habitat value.
 Understory habitat in these communities is typically limited by high canopy densities.
 Where these plantations have been partially or fully harvested, successional processes can improve the diversity and therefore the habitat value of these plantations.

 Forests provide important breeding, migratory stopover, and wintering habitat for a wide variety of species.
 Research has demonstrated that larger forest tracts typically support more species than smaller forest stands.
 The amount of forest cover, size of individual forest patches, forest type, and linkages to other patches in a landscape determine their ability to support wildlife species which depend on them, including area-sensitive and edge intolerant species.
 This is particularly true for mammals and forest birds that require extensive forests (Environment Canada, 2004).
-Many larger patches of forested uplands and wetlands within the Study Area are bisected by spruce/fir plantations or exhibit ongoing disturbance due to private logging, recreational use, and livestock activity.
-Core forest blocks (i.e., patches of forest greater than 150 acres as defined by 19 NYCRR §900-1.3(g)(1)(iii)) are present within the Study Area; however, impacts to forested uplands have been limited to the maximum extent practicable, and have been balanced with impacts to open communities.
+Large, contiguous forested upland and/or wetland patches are generally lacking within the Study Area: only three core forest blocks (i.e., patches of forest greater than 150 acres as defined by 16 NYCRR Section 1100-1.3(g)(1)(iii)) are present within the more than 4,000-acre Study Area.
+As shown in Table 11-1 and Figure 11-1, the Facility will have only limited impacts on forested uplands and core forest blocks; these impacts have been minimized to the furthest extent practicable.